The electric and magnetic forces between moving charges

 So what is v0?
 If you have studied waves, the format of this expression may seem familiar.
 The speed of a wave is given by:

 For example, the speed of a wave in a string and the speed of sound in a medium are respectively:

-where F is the tension in the string, μ is its mass per unit length and where κ is the adiabatic bulk modulus of elasticity and ρ the density of the medium through which sound travels. κ is the ratio of the pressure difference applied to the percentage reduction in volume that it produces and, in air, it is about 1.4 times the pressure of the air.
-Note that F and κ represent the property that returns a displacement of the string or the medium to equilibrium, and that the one and three dimensional densities μ and ρ represent the mass and thus the inertia, the capacity of the medium to overshoot equilibrium.
+where F is the tension in the string, μ is its mass per unit length and where κ is the adiabatic bulk modulus of elasticity and ρ the density of the medium through which sound travels. κ is the ratio of the pressure difference applied to the fractional reduction in volume that it produces (and, in air, it is about 1.4 times the pressure of the air).
+Note that F and κ represent the property that returns a displacement of the string or the medium to equilibrium, and that the one and three dimensional densities μ and ρ represent the mass and thus the inertia, the capacity of the medium to overshoot the position of equilibrium.
 Both properties are required for an oscillation and for the transmission of a wave.